Project-WikiGit/WikiGit/README.md

 ### GitHandler

-Due to the fact that it's infeasible to have an on-chain Git implementation, Git would have to be handled by the off-chain frontend that interacts with the on-chain logic.
+Due to the fact that it's infeasible to have an on-chain Git implementation, Git would have to be handled by the off-chain front end that interacts with the on-chain logic.
 However, the GitHandler module does serve important functions.
 Firstly, it communicates with the front end to in turn communicate with the Git repository.
 Secondly, and most importantly, the GitHandler stores the entire history of the Git repository's IPFS hash (for those of you unfamiliar with IPFS, the address of files and directories in IPFS are represented by their hashes) as a tree identical to the type of tree structure used in Git itself.
 A new IPFS hash that incorporates the most recent task solution would have a pointer that points to the current hash.
 If the reference to the current hash had been changed to that of a hash that's lower in the tree, a new branch would automatically be formed upon pushing a new hash. **This design ensures that any attack on the repository (e.g. pushing a new IPFS hash that points to a malicious repo) can be easily reverted by changing the reference to the hash of the last working repo. **

 For more information, just check out the code!
 All of the contracts were written with readability in mind and have been well commented, so it'd be a treat for those who prefer code to English.

-## The Frontend
+## The Front End

 The front end is a client-side web app that will be hosted on the IPFS network.
-It is the gateway for the members of a DASP to interact with it, as well as what a DASP would use to add/remove modules from the backend.
+It is the gateway for the members of a DASP to interact with it, as well as what a DASP would use to add/remove modules from the back end.

-The frontend uses web3.js to communicate with a DASP's backend, and gift (a wrapper for the Git CLI) & js-ipfs-api to communicate with the DASP's Git repository on IPFS.
+The front end uses web3.js to communicate with a DASP's back end, and gift (a wrapper for the Git CLI) & js-ipfs-api to communicate with the DASP's Git repository on IPFS.

-The frontend includes a daemon, which uses all of the node.js modules mentioned above to connect a DASP with its Git repo.
-It works like this: the daemon listens for the TaskSolutionAccepted() event from the GitHandler module in the backend.
+The front end includes a daemon, which uses all of the node.js modules mentioned above to connect a DASP with its Git repo.
+It works like this: the daemon listens for the TaskSolutionAccepted() event from the GitHandler module in the back end.
 Upon such an event, the daemon would clone the DASP's Git repo, pull from the updated repo where the task has been completed to merge the solution into the DASP's repo, publish the resulting repo onto IPFS, and send its IPFS multihash back to GitHandler as the current location of the DASP's repo.
 The ideal process would be where a solution's submitter can only upload a Git patch instead of the entire repo, but due to the limitations of the gift module, this currently cannot be implemented.

 ## Developer Tools